 See Manage Change for changes to the allocations when the proposal has been awarded.

-To run reports related to investigator and unit sponsored project activity and credit, use the KED Analytics Monthly Research and Sponsored Projects Pivot Table or OKED Research Technology Dashboard.
-(Refer to the Systems Access page for additional information and instructions for requesting access to KED Analytics and/or OKED Research Technology Dashboard).
+To run reports related to investigator and unit sponsored project activity and credit, use the KE Analytics Monthly Research and Sponsored Projects Pivot Table.
+(Refer to the Systems Access page for additional information and instructions for requesting access to KE Analytics).

 Work instructions & policies